chettrick/stm32cubef4/Projects/STM324xG_EVAL/Examples/CAN/CAN_Networking/readme.txt

 @par Example Description

 This example shows how to configure the CAN peripheral to send and receive CAN frames in normal mode.
-The sent frames are used to control Leds by pressing
+The sent frames are used to control LEDs by pressing
 key push button.

 The CAN serial communication link is a bus to which a number of units may be